Nebraska 3-In-One Labor Poster Required

-The 3-In-One Labor Poster is a general labor law poster poster by the Nebraska Department Of Labor.
+The 3-In-One Labor Poster is a labor law posters poster by the Nebraska Department Of Labor.
 This is a mandatory posting for all employers in Nebraska, and businesses who fail to comply may be subject to fines or sanctions.

 This poster contains all of the required Nebraska labor law postings and can be used instead of individual posters.
 The notice for minimum wage covers the current rate that can be used as of the 2019 year and must be applied in business with 4 or more people.
 It also details requirements as well as exceptions under the Wage and Hour Act for both employer and employee to follow.
 The Equal Opportunity Commission of Nebraska notifies all workers of discrimination being prohibited in the workplace and what is considered a unlawful practice relating to discriminatory behavior.
 The Unemployment Insurance section details when and how employees can file a claim for benefits under this law.